What Is A Dysfunctional Family, And What Is It Like To Grow Up In One?

 • Financial concerns

-Some families have minor dysfunction, while others have deeply rooted issues that become serious problems.
-Many factors can lead to dysfunctional family life, and each can occur to varying degrees.
+Some families have minor dysfunction, while others have deeply rooted issues leading to serious problems.
+Numerous factors can contribute to dysfunctional family life, with each occurring to varying degrees.

-Some children may feel lonely and develop low self-esteem and self-worth.
-They might experience physical or mental health problems as a result.
-Kids who grow up in these toxic environments often pick up survival mechanisms that they carry with them for years to come.
+Such children may feel lonely, developing low self-esteem and self-worth.
+They might experience physical or mental health problems and adopt survival mechanisms or unhealthy coping mechanisms as a result.
+Kids raised in these toxic environments often carry survival mechanisms with them for years.

 The following factors may indicate family dysfunction.
 You might also take the ACES test, as providers often use it to determine if someone experienced trauma as a child.

-Dysfunctional family patterns may repeat themselves.
-For example, people may learn their parenting styles from their parents or caregivers.
-If one or both caregivers abuse them, they may abuse their children.
+Dysfunctional family patterns may repeat themselves within such families.
+For example, people may learn their parenting styles from their own parents or caregivers.
+If one or both caregivers abused them, they might abuse their children or struggle to model healthy relationships.

-In some cases, parents may try to avoid abusing their children as they were abused by being lenient or neglectful.
-Spouses might partake in conflict if their parents did.
-They may not understand how to model healthy behaviors.
+In some cases, parents may try to avoid abusing their children as they were abused, by being lenient or neglectful.
+Spouses might partake in conflict if their parents did, not understanding how to exhibit healthy behaviors.

 Those who grew up in dysfunctional households can learn healthier techniques for parenting.
-They may deal with the issues they carry as adults and learn how to love, appreciate, respect, and treat others healthily.
+They may address the negative emotions they carry as adults and learn how to love, appreciate, respect, and treat others healthily.

-A willingness to do the work it takes to overcome those issues can help end a dysfunctional family environment.
+A willingness to work on overcoming these issues can help end a dysfunctional family environment.
 For example, trauma therapy can be effective in treating adults who were sexually abused.
 Additionally, your attachment style can change over time.

 Physical illness alone may not cause family dysfunction.
-However, it may have impacts on the family unit.
-Parents might rely on their children to care for their health, which can cause anxiety and depression in their children.
-Additionally, if one child is ill and is not cared for, this may cause the children to grow up to invalidate their illnesses.
+However, it may have impacts on the family unit, involving other family members.
+Parents might rely on their children, including younger siblings, to care for their health, which can cause anxiety and depression.
+Additionally, if one family member is ill and is not cared for, this may cause the children to grow up invalidating their illnesses.

-You may not have had any control over the illness that put a strain on your family, but you can control your actions, learn to use the resources available to you, and meet your children’s needs.
+You may not have had any control over the illness that strained your family, but you can control your actions, learn to use the resources available, such as a support group, and meet your children's needs.

 Biology may play a role in many mental illnesses.
 However, behavioral issues that can accompany them may make family life much more challenging, especially without treatment.